 Plastic-jin:

 At Plastic-jin we do everything related to plastic.
-We have two main endeavors we do at Kinjin.
-First, we host the creative evening, where you can pursue any creative outlet, such as drawing, sewing or building plastic model kits such as Gunpla.
+Together with cosplay-jin we host the creative evening, where you can pursue any creative outlet, such as drawing, sewing or building plastic model kits such as Gunpla.
 Plastic-jin is committed to helping you in your plastic model adventures, we have various tools and knowledge available for everyone to use.

 Rhythm-jin: